vpalcar/calendar_appbar/README.md

 ### Internationalization

 The newest feature the **CalendarAppbar** package is offering is local support for different languages.
 Use atribute `locale` to customize the language used for the plugin by adding the language code as shown below.
+If this atribute is not set, English language will be used.

 ```dart
     locale: 'en',